-Getting up at night with your baby when all you want to do is take a Nyquil and sleep!
+You are getting up at all hours of night with your baby… when all you want to do is take a very large dose of NyQuil and sleep!

-Having to play and be fun, nice mommy all day when your head is pounding, your throat hurts and you just want someone to love on you for a change!
+During the day you have to find the energy to play and be fun, nice mommy all day …but really, your head is pounding, your throat hurts and you just want someone to love on you for a change!

 Tip 1: Take medicine

-Sudafed for the congestion, an antihistamine for the sneezing and runny nose.
+Sudafed Pain and Pressur or another decongestant for the congestion, an antihistamine for the sneezing and runny nose.
 Advil for the aches and pains.
 Get it into your system and get it in there early!

 Tip 2: Make sure you have help

-At night, you may normally be holding the reigns when the kids wake up crying because dad has to go to work in the morning.
+At night, you may normally be the one getting up with the kids if dad works.
 But guess what, this one time, dad can help out.
 The more sleep you get the faster you will get over this illness.
 And then he will be off the hook again!

-If you just can’t muster up the energy and you truly need a ‘sick day’, if dad can’t help out, then try asking a friend or family member for some help.
-If not at night, then during the day so you can lay down for an hour and sleep.
+If you truly need a ‘sick mom day’ and dad can’t help out, then try asking a friend or family member for some help one or two days that week.
+That way, you can rest and recover.

 Tip 3: Take advantage of Electronics!